- Major Studies

 Another good benchmark is IT spending per desktop (or, per PC/laptop).
 This can provide another perspective in cases where users have more than one desktop/laptop, users share PCs (e.g. across multiple shifts, for example, in a hospital), or where there are a significant number of desktop computers in laboratories, classrooms, or other shared environments.

 Computer Economics offers a wide range of IT spending, staffing, and budget ratios by industry sector and organization size.
 These are available in our annual IT Spending and Staffing Benchmarks study.
 Individual chapters are available for over 25 industry sectors and sub-sectors, and for small, midsize, and large organizations.
+We also have a companion European IT Spending and Staffing Benchmarks study.

 Download the Executive Summary